How to Choose, Store, Grow, and Cook Green Beans

 Choosing, Storing, and Cooking Green Beans

 Green beans can be purchased fresh at most grocery stores and farmers markets or you can get them frozen or canned.
-Like any vegetable, a bit of the nutritional value is lost in the freezing and canning process but it's not excessive.
+Like any vegetable, any loss of nutritional value in the freezing and canning process is insignificant.

 Fresh green beans from your garden or the store can be left in a basket for a day before cooking.
 They can be placed in a sealed plastic bag in your refrigerator crisper for several days.
 If you want to keep them longer, you'll need to freeze them.

-When sauteing you can additional flavor with onion, garlic, and seasonings such as thyme.
-I like to add toasted almond slivers or slices and sometimes make used of seasoned butters that I like.
+When sauteing, you can add flavor with onion, garlic, and seasonings such as thyme.
+I like to add toasted almond slivers or slices and sometimes make use of a seasoned butter that I like.
 (The recipe for Yellow Pepper Butter is below and is just one example)

 Growing Green Beans

 Green beans are easy to find at the grocery store.
 Of course, you can also grow your own green beans which is a very economical choice.
 Green beans can be grown in containers but are most often grown in a garden.
-(See this page for more information on growing beans in containers.)
+(See The Gardening Channel for more information on growing beans in containers.)

-You can grow pole beans or bush beans.
+- You can grow pole beans or bush beans.
 The seeds for bush beans are generally planted about 1" deep in the soil and about 2 inches apart.
 Pole beans are planted in mounds about 3 feet apart.
 Rows need to be spaced about 2 - 3 feet apart.
+If you grow pole beans, it's best to use a trellis to allow them to climb upwards they way they are intended to grow.
 You'll want to be alert to pests and diseases of course.
-This page can help you identify problems and find solutions.
+The Gardening Channel can help you identify problems and find solutions.

 I make green beans nearly every week.
 I don't always use a recipe because, like nearly any vegetable, the less you do to it, the healthier it is to eat.
 But, for those who aren't sure how to make green beans, and want a little extra flavor, here is how I do it much of the time.